 So why try the mattress without a topper first?

 This is because toppers usually soften the top layer of a mattress.
 We recommend you get a feel for your mattress before adding more layers, this means that you’re not spending excess money on your mattress if you don’t need to.
-You may find your stand alone mattress perfectly adequate, or you may find you want some extra comfort and top it with a fantastic 100% latex topper for example later down the line!
-All our Fusion and Hybrid mattresses come with a matching removable topper which has been specifically designed to give them an exacting feel.
+You may find your stand-alone mattress perfectly adequate, or you may find you want some extra comfort and top it with a fantastic 100% latex topper for example later down the line!

 Matching your topper to your mattress